mantl/mantl-packaging/README.md

 | `vault-register-with-consul.sh` | Register the Vault service with Consul    |
 | `vault-unseal.sh`               | Read tokens from Consul and unlock Vault  |

+#### distributive-checks

+Contain distributive health checks based on the software included in Mantl.
+Distributive-checks are located in the directory [*distributive*](asteris-llc/mantl-packaging/distributive)

 ## Building

 If you're on linux, run `hammer` to build all of the packages, which will end up in `out`.
 If you're on another platform, run `./build.sh` to fire up a Vagrant VM that will provision itself with hammer and do the same.